There are a few typical responses when I tell someone that I am ugly.

 Ugly since birth

-Believe it or not, even babies are judged by their appearances.
-Babies perceived as being ugly are generally given less hugs and kisses by caregivers.
-Unattractive kids are thought of as unapproachable, scary and aggressive and are isolated and unable to make viable connections with other children their age.
-Because they are treated as outsiders, they, in fact, become unapproachable due to their lack of crucial skills and experiences needed to make lasting interpersonal relationships.
+Children who are considered unattractive are often thought of as unapproachable and are isolated.
+This may lead to difficulty making viable connections with other children their age.
+Because they are treated as outsiders, they can become withdrawn, leading to a lack of crucial skills and experiences needed to make lasting interpersonal relationships.

 A study conducted by the Metropolitan State University of Denver found that “female students experienced a 0.024 increase in grades (on a 4.0 scale) for each increase on the attractiveness rating scale.
 The “less attractive” group earned 0.067 grade points below students in the “average” attractiveness groups.
 This discrepancy disappeared with online courses, where professors rarely see what individual students look like.”